University of North Carolina at Charlotte

 9201 University City Blvd

 Charlotte, NC 28223-0001

 Office: 209 McEniry

-My teaching interests include the areas of tropical, mesoscale radar, urban, and synoptic meteorology, as well as atmospheric thermodynamics and instrumentation.
-I am a faculty adviser for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).
+My teaching interests include the areas of tropical, mesoscale, radar, urban, and synoptic meteorology, as well as atmospheric thermodynamics and instrumentation.
+I also teach a professional development seminar for seniors.
+Lastly, I am a faculty adviser for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).

-For more information about me, my classes, or my research please click on the tabs above (below the header).
-To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links to your right.
+For more information about me, my classes, or my research please click on the links on the left.
+To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links on the right.